Stuyk/altv-typescript/README.md

 -   Prettier Configuration for code formatting.
 -   Tried and tested and used by the Athena Framework for over 1 year.

+-   Examples of using TypeORM for an AltV project
+-   Examples for the use and implementation of a Discord webhook
+-   Examples of how to customize AltV's server.cfg to suit your needs

 # Installation